-CS:GO and CS2 Commands List
+CS2 Console Commands List

 • Page 3

-Below is Total CS' searchable list of all 3,057 CS:GO and CS2 console commands.
+Below is Total CS' searchable list of all CS2 console commands.
 Each command in our database has detailed documentation, with help and argument explanation (hover over a command to view).
 Click on a command's name to visit its individual page, on which you can find more information including working examples and its default setting or value.

-Type the name of a command into the search box to instantly filter 3057 commands.
+Type the name of a command into the search box to instantly filter our entire database of commands.
 Toggle between different views by pressing the "Card View" and "Table View" buttons.
-If you are looking for a more specific selection of commands, you may prefer to sort by category.
-If you're playing on CS2, make sure to switch your "game version" to CS2 so that you are only shown commands compatible with your version of the game.

-How to Use CS:GO Commands
+How to Use CS:GO & CS2 Commands

 1. Enable the developer console: